Muted reaction in currencies to US-China trade deal; dollar index falls

 By Olga Cotaga

-LONDON, Jan 16 (Reuters) - Major currencies mostly shrugged off on Thursday the signing of the Phase-1 trade deal between the United States and China, as most of the issues agreed upon had been expected by investors since the summer.
+LONDON, Jan 16 (Reuters) - Major currencies mostly shrugged off on Thursday the signing of the Phase 1 trade deal between the United States and China, since most of the issues agreed upon had been expected and the threat of tariffs was not eliminated.

-Euro/dollar, the most fluid currency pair, was last trading up 0.1% at $1.1164 EUR=EBS, matching the one-week high it reached the day before.

-An index which tracks the dollar against six other major currencies fell to an eight-day low of 97.14 .DXY.
+Euro/dollar, the most fluid currency pair, was last trading up 0.1% at $1.1161 EUR=EBS, after matching the one-week high of $1.1164 it reached the day before.
+An index that tracks the dollar against six other major currencies fell to an eight-day low of 97.134 .DXY.

-U.S. Vice President Mike Pence fed optimism about further progress, saying further Phase 2 discussions had already begun.

-Yet market exuberance was checked because much of this was priced in already and because it addresses few of the issues that led to the trade conflict in the first place.
+Yet market enthusiasm was checked, because much of the agreement was priced in and it addressed few of the issues that led to the conflict in the first place.

-"Yesterday’s signing of the phase one trade deal provided confirmation of the progress made in trade talks since last summer.
-The details of the deal were broadly in line with expectations which have dampened the market impact overnight," said Lee Hardman, currency strategist at MUFG.
+"Yesterday’s signing of the Phase 1 trade deal provided confirmation of the progress made in trade talks since last summer.
+The details of the deal were broadly in line with expectations, which have dampened the market impact overnight," said Lee Hardman, currency strategist at MUFG.

-But other than the fact that it met expectations, analysts said the agreement does not fully eliminate tariffs and is vague on enforcement, and makes no real progress on host of thorny problems.
+Analysts said the agreement did not eliminate tariffs, was vague on enforcement, and made no real progress on host of problems.
 Some were also sceptical that purchase targets set out in the deal are realistic.

+"Now that the Phase 1 deal has been signed, market participants’ focus will soon switch to whether China meets the commitments of the deal, and if progress is made towards a Phase 2 deal ...
+Higher tariffs remain a live threat if there is a lack of progress on either front," Hardman said.

+China pledged to buy at least an additional $200 billion worth of U.S. farm products and other goods and services over two years.

 "Some demands are extremely hard to swallow, such as changing laws to accommodate the U.S. Overall, it feels like something that will not last more than a few months," Galy said.

-The Chinese yuan, the currency most sensitive to the two-year U.S.-China trade dispute, was also 0.1% higher at 6.8852 per dollar in the offshore market CNH=EBS, not far from the six-month high of 6.8662 it jumped to on Tuesday.
+The Chinese yuan, the currency most sensitive to the trade dispute, was 0.1% higher at 6.8826 per dollar in the offshore market CNH=EBS, not far from the six-month high of 6.8662 it reached on Tuesday.

-The level 7 in dollar/yuan has been a barometer for U.S.-China tensions, so the fact that the Chinese remnibi has remained below this level shows that investors remain more or less optimistic about the trade relationship between the world's two biggest economies and its impact on global growth.
+The level of 7 yuan to the dollar has been a barometer for U.S.-China tensions, so the yuan's holding below that level showed that investors remain more or less optimistic about the trade relationship between the world's two biggest economies and its impact on global growth.

-The safe-haven Japanese yen JPY=EBS was 0.1% softer at 110.03 per dollar, while the Australian dollar held 0.1% firmer at $0.6916.
-Both of these currencies were also a gauge of stress.
+The safe-haven Japanese yen JPY=EBS was a weaker at 109.97 per dollar, while the Australian dollar held 0.3% stronger after rising to a nine-day high at $0.6928.
+Both currencies are a gauge of stress.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.